jpsca/properform/docs/docs/formsets.md

 # Form sets

-Form sets are the secret weapon of Proper Form.
+Form sets are the secret weapon ofthis library.
 Imagine you have models like this:

 ![Person has many websites](img/form-set-model.png){: width=400 }
 {: style=text-align:center }